 For example, many fail to recognize that the down payment has a ripple effect throughout the mortgage loan’s term, which can last up to 30 years in some cases.
 Generally (but not always!), the higher the down payment, the lower the interest rate.

 Ideally, this down payment is equal to or greater than 20 percent of the home’s purchase price.
 Anything below that will require additional mortgage insurance, which obviously increases the size of that monthly mortgage payment.
-However, a creative and competent mortgage broker may be able to offer you products with no mortgage insurance with less than 20 percent down.
+However, depending on your circumstances, there may be products or programs with no mortgage insurance with less than 20 percent down.

 Closing costs can be thought of in two categories — recurring and non-recurring.